Skip to content

 The process and timescales for appeals against admissions decisions for research degrees will be conducted in accordance with the principles set out in the University’s Admissions Policy.

-The appeal letter should be sent to the Chair of the Graduate School Committee and the appeal will be heard by the Director of Research, to determine whether there are grounds for the application to be re-considered.
+The appeal letter should be sent to the Director of Research and PGR who will determine whether there are grounds for the application to be re-considered.

 Fees